SAP/fundamental-styles/docs/pages/components/toggle.md

 It is recommended to always display the toggle with a label above it as well as the label of the selected state.
 For example, the label above would be Active, the toggle state would be “on” and the selected state label displayed to the right of the toggle would be “Yes”.

-## Toggle with Label on top
+## Toggle with Labels on Sides
-To clarify the meaning of the toggle, use a label above it (ex.
-Live).
+This is basic usage of toggle

 {% capture default %}
 <div class="fd-form-group">